dfalster/Falster_2008_AmNat_offspring_model/README.md

 [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dfalster/Falster_2008_AmNat_offspring_model/master?urlpath=rstudio)

 To ensure long-term [computational reproducibility](https://www.britishecologicalsociety.org/wp-content/uploads/2017/12/guide-to-reproducible-code.pdf) of this work, we have created a [Docker](http://dockerhub.com) image to enable others to reproduce these results on their local machines using the same software and versions we used to conduct the original analysis.
-Instructions for this are at bottom of the page.
+Instructions for reproducing this work using the docker image are available at bottom of the page.

 ## Material included in the repository include: